Alibaba Positioned To Benefit From China's Cross-Border E-Commerce Growth

 Please take note this is only one aspect in weighing the attractiveness or non-attractiveness of the companies mentioned as an investment and should not be used independent of other factors.
 This article examines one segment of the companies' businesses, and other factors such as valuation are not addressed.

-Cross border e-commerce is growing worldwide.
+Cross-border e-commerce is growing worldwide.
 Cross border retail volumes are expected to grow at an annual average rate of 25% between 2015 and 2020, twice the pace of domestic e-commerce growth.

 Source: DHL

-In terms of Gross Merchandise Value, this will result in the GMV increasing from US$ 300 billion 2015 to US$ 900 billion in 2020.
-Cross border e-commerce accounted for about 15% of overall global e-commerce in 2015 and by 2020 this is expected to increase to 22% by 2020.
+In terms of Gross Merchandise Value, this will result in the GMV increasing from US$300 billion 2015 to US$900 billion in 2020.
+Cross-border e-commerce accounted for about 15% of overall global e-commerce in 2015 and by 2020, this is expected to increase to 22% by 2020.

 Source: DHL